 Definition and Examples of Growth and Income Mutual Funds

-What Are Growth and Income Funds?
+Defining Growth and Income Funds

-A Word of Caution Growth & Income
+A Word of Caution

-Many growth and income funds conveniently include the phrase "growth & income" in their formal fund name.
-But this convenient moniker can be misleading.
+Many growth and income funds conveniently include the terms "growth" and "income" in their formal fund name, but this convenient moniker can be misleading.
 For example, one of the best-performing growth and income funds in recent years is Calamos Growth & Income (CGIIX).
-This fund does not consist of stocks but rather convertible bonds; there is a large difference.
+This fund does not consist of stocks, but rather convertible bonds; there is a large difference.
 A popular example of a growth and income fund is Vanguard Growth & Income (VQNPX), which only invests in stocks.
 While this may deserve the growth and income description in the world of equity investing, there are no bonds in the fund, and many income investors like to use bonds in their portfolios for diversification purposes.

-It's potentially a mistake to invest in growth and income funds as a mutual fund type but you may learn how to build a portfolio of mutual funds and create an investment objective that suits your needs best.
-There's nothing inherently wrong with growth and income funds but there is something wrong with telling large audiences that one particular fund type is suitable for anyone to buy and hold.
+It's potentially a mistake to invest in growth and income funds as a mutual fund type, but you may learn how to build a portfolio of mutual funds and create an investment objective that suits your needs best.
+There's nothing inherently wrong with growth and income funds, but there is something wrong with telling large audiences that one particular fund type is suitable for anyone to buy and hold.